Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Basic notions: algebra

 In \cite{seidel14b}, we asked for $\scrQ$ to be an invertible bimodule (with respect to tensor product).
 That condition has been omitted here, since the basic definitions do not depend on it.
 However, if one wanted to keep the meaning of the theory close to that of classical linear systems, the condition definitely needs to be re-imposed; compare Remark \ref{th:classical} below.

 Of course, one can also specialize to $w = 0$, but that is not interesting, since one always gets the trivial extension $\scrA \oplus \scrQ[1]$.
-Multiplying $w$ by a nonzero constant does not change the isomorphism type of $\scrF_w$; the two structures are related by rescaling the $\scrQ$ part of the morphism space.
+Multiplying $w$ by an element of $R^\times$ does not change the isomorphism type of $\scrF_w$; the two structures are related by rescaling the $\scrQ$ part of the morphism space.
 With that in mind, we will sometimes consider the $\scrF_w$ to be parametrized by the projective space $\mathbb{P}(W)$.

 We use the terminology ``noncommutative divisor'' and ``noncommutative pencil'' for the cases $V = R$ and $V = R^2$, with notation $\scrD$ and $\scrP$.
 Let's look briefly at the case of a noncommutative divisor.
 There, the only nontrivial fibre